FederatedAI/FATE/python/federatedml/util/README.rst

 Sample Weight assigns weight to input sample.
 Weight may be specified by input param ``class_weight`` or ``sample_weight_name``.
 Output data instances will each have a weight value, which will be used for training.
+While weighted instances may be used for prediction(SampleWeight component will assign weights to instances if prediction pipeline includes this component), Evaluation currently does not take weights into account when calculating metrics.

 If result weighted instances include negative weight, a warning message will be given.